JanssenProject/jans/README.md

 ## Janssen Modules

 Janssen is not a big monolith--it's a lot of services working together.
 Whether you deploy Janssen to a Kubernetes cluster, or you are a developer running everything on one server, it's important to understand the different parts.

-1. **[jans-auth-server](jans-auth-server)**: This component is the OAuth Authorization Server, the OpenID Connect Provider, the UMA Authorization Server--this is the main Internet facing component of Janssen.
-It's the service that returns tokens, JWT's and identity assertions.
+1. **[jans-auth-server](jans-auth-server)**: This component is the OAuth Authorization Server, the OpenID Connect Provider, and the UMA Authorization Server--this is the main Internet facing component of Janssen.
+It's the service that returns tokens, JWT, and identity assertions.
 This service must be Internet facing.

 1. **[jans-fido2](jans-fido2)**:  This component provides the server side endpoints to enroll and validate devices that use FIDO.
 It provides both FIDO U2F (register, authenticate) and FIDO 2 (attestation, assertion) endpoints.
 This service must be internet facing.